Malta Free Trade Zones

 - Other activities approved by the Free Zone Authority

-- Companies that set up in a Malta Free Zone will have to procure a license from the relevant Free Zone Authority.
+- Companies that set up in a Malta Free Trade Zone will have to procure a license from the relevant Free Zone Authority.

 Malta Freeport Trade Zones